Eating disorder: Peer pressure

 In various studies such as one conducted by The McKnight Investigators, peer pressure was shown to be a significant contributor to body image concerns and attitudes toward eating among subjects in their teens and early twenties.

 Eleanor Mackey and co-author, Annette M. La Greca of the University of Miami, studied 236 teen girls from public high schools in southeast Florida.
 "Teen girls' concerns about their own weight, about how they appear to others and their perceptions that their peers want them to be thin are significantly related to weight-control behavior", says psychologist Eleanor Mackey of the Children's National Medical Center in Washington and lead author of the study.
 "Those are really important."

 According to one study, 40% of 9- and 10-year-old girls are already trying to lose weight.
 Such dieting is reported to be influenced by peer behavior, with many of those individuals on a diet reporting that their friends also were dieting.
 The number of friends dieting and the number of friends who pressured them to diet also played a significant role in their own choices.

 Elite athletes have a significantly higher rate in eating disorders.
 Female athletes in sports such as gymnastics, ballet, diving, etc. are found to be at the highest risk among all athletes.
-Women are more likely than men to acquire an eating disorder between the ages of 13–25.
-0–15% of those with bulimia and anorexia are men.
+Women are more likely than men to acquire an eating disorder between the ages of 13 and 25.
+About 0–15% of those with bulimia and anorexia are men.

 Other psychological problems that could possibly create an eating disorder such as Anorexia Nervosa are depression, and low self-esteem.
 Depression is a state of mind where emotions are unstable causing a person's eating habits to change due to sadness and no interest of doing anything.
 According to PSYCOM "Studies show that a high percentage of people with an eating disorder will experience depression."
 Depression is a state of mind where people seem to refuge without being able to get out of it.
 A big factor of this can affect people with their eating and this can mostly affect teenagers.
 Teenagers are big candidates for Anorexia for the reason that during the teenage years, many things start changing and they start to think certain ways.
 According to Life Works an article about eating disorders "People of any age can be affected by pressure from their peers, the media and even their families but it is worse when you're a teenager at school."
-Teenagers can develop eating disorder such as Anorexia due to peer pressure which can lead to Depression.
-Many teens start off this journey by feeling pressure for wanting to look a certain way of feeling pressure for being different.
-This brings them to finding the result in eating less and soon leading to Anorexia which can bring big harms to the physical state.